ddc27/1073iOS1/README.md

 This is an example README.md

-David Evans / dse4@pitt.edu
+Daniel Clayton / ddc27@pitt.edu
 ==================

 Three Facts About Me
 ---

-*   I was born in Oakland, just a few blocks from the Cathedral
+*   I am a senior IS student at Pitt.
-*   I have two dogs.
+*   I live in Robinson Township.
-*   I can't stand when people whistle in public.
+*   I have no idea what I want to do after I graduate.

 ---